tanmaysingha/Effi-Seg/README.md

 * BDD100K - To access this benchmark, user needs an account.
 Here is the link for this dataset: https://doc.bdd100k.com/download.html#k-images
 * KITTI - To access this benchmark, user needs an account.
 Like Cityscapes, user needs to submit the test set result to the evaluation server.  http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015

-Notes: All these three datasets are
+Notes: KITTI and BDD100K are class compatiable with Cityscapes dataset.
+We used 19 classes for all three datasets.
 ## Metrics
 To understand the metrics used for model performance evaluation, please  refer here: https://www.cityscapes-dataset.com/benchmarks/#pixel-level-results